How to use the Webauthn API on a webpage to implement 2FA using YubiKey or TPM

 containing the attestation object.

-methods supported by the authenticator (for example usb
+methods supported by the authenticator (for example usb, nfc, etc.).
+This

 might also be empty.